atOliverParkerMorgan/BookHunter-mobile/README.md

 # BookHunter-mobile
 this app looks at a given list of webpages for keywords and returns all the found keyword that were found

-## For what con use this?
+## For what can use this?
-you can use this app to looking for new products on a webpages all you need to do is:
+you can use this app to looking for new products on a webpage all you need to do is:
 * suply the app with a list of webpages
 * suply the app with a list of keywords (The app will look if the webpages contain these keywords)